ARRIVAL DATE

 Always use brand new bulbs.
 We have found that using a drop light with reflector shield is a good source of heat.

-• A guide is one brooder lamp per 25 chicks.
+• Lamp-to-chick ratio: Plan for one brooder lamp per 25 chicks.

-• Make sure to use a thermometer at floor level under the light to be accurate.
+• Monitor temperature: Place a thermometer at floor level directly under the light for accurate readings.

 From days 3 through 7, the temperature in the brooder should be 95°F at floor level.
 Then you will reduce it 5 degrees per week until the temperature reaches 70°-75°F.